legendecas/node/src/README.md

 `cppgc::GarbageCollected` types are expected to implement a `void Trace(cppgc::Visitor* visitor) const` method.
 When they are the final class in the hierarchy, this method must be marked `final`.
-For classes extending `node::CppgcMixn`, this should typically dispatch a call to `CppgcMixin::Trace()` first, then trace any additional owned data it has.
+For classes extending `node::CppgcMixin`, this should typically dispatch a call to `CppgcMixin::Trace()` first, then trace any additional owned data it has.
 See `deps/v8/include/cppgc/garbage-collected.h` see what types of data can be traced.